platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 - `kgCO2e-OtherGHGs-AR4`: 100-year Global Warming Potential of GHGs other than CO2, CH4 or N2O, expressed in kgCO2-equivalence according to the IPCC's Fourth Assessment Report

 ### uncertainty
+`integer` | 0-100

 This field provides any uncertainty (expressed as %) around the emission factor mentioned by the source.

 ### scope
+`string` | defined structure

 This field provides the scope of emissions identified by the source.
 The scopes are 1,2, and 3, or a combination of these.
 The format includes `|` as a delimiter between values.
 There is also "Outside of scopes", which includes biogenic CO2 factors that should be used to account for the direct carbon dioxide (CO2) impact of burning biomass and biofuels.

 ### source
+`string` | 40 chars

 The source from which an emission factor was retrieved.
 This refers to the publishing entity, which may not be the original calculator of the emission factor.

 ### year_released
+`integer` | 4 chars

 Year of publication of the emission factor by the source.
 Note that this is typically not the year from which the emissions were calculated - care should be taken when applying emission factors that may vary year-on-year.

 ### years_valid
+`string` | defined structure

-The range of years for which the data is considered valid by the source.
+The range of years for which the data is considered valid by the source, expressed as "2022" or "2016-2021" for example.

 ### years_calculated_from
+`string` | defined structure

-The range of years for which the data is calculated from, if such information is provided by the source.
+The range of years for which the data is calculated from, if such information is provided by the source, expressed as "2021" or "2016-2018" for example.

 ### region
+`string` | defined values

 Region to which the emission factor applies.
 In order to provide standardised regions, we use United Nations Code for Trade and Transport Locations (UN/LOCODE) ids to refer to specific regions in the open database.
 UN/LOCODE is a geographic coding scheme developed and maintained by United Nations Economic Commission for Europe (UNECE).
 UN/LOCODE assigns codes to locations used in trade and transport with functions such as seaports, rail and road terminals, airports, Postal Exchange Office and border crossing points.